California Storms Bring New Faces Into Care

 Learn how Bird Rescue is responding to the new, deadly strain of HPAI affecting wild bird populations.

 International Bird Rescue’s wildlife clinics are open year-round to provide critical care to seabirds beyond treating oiled wildlife.
-In 2019 alone, rehabilitation teams admitted over 3,500 birds between our two California clinic locations.
+Each year our rehabilitation teams admit 3,500-5,000 birds between our two California clinic locations.
 These patients were brought to us by the general public and affiliated wildlife groups.
-Our focus has been to act toward balance with the natural world by rescuing waterbirds in crisis – since 1971 we’ve admitted over 125,000 birds and the count continues.
+Our focus has been to act toward balance with the natural world by rescuing waterbirds in crisis – since 1971 we’ve admitted over 150,000 birds and the count continues

 Every purchase you make supports lifesaving work.